openpreserve/odf-validator/docs/VALIDATION.md

 An OpenDocument Package SHALL only contain the `META-INF/manifest.xml` and files containg the term "signatures" in their name in the `META-INF/` folder.
 File entry `<entryName>` does not meet this criteria.

-It (an OpenDocument Package) may contain files whose relative paths begin with “META-INF/” and whose names contain the string “signatures”.
-These file shall meet the following requirements:
+It (an OpenDocument Package) MAY contain files whose relative paths begin with “META-INF/” and whose names contain the string “signatures”.
+These file SHALL meet the following requirements:

-* D.1: The files shall be well-formed XML files in accordance with [XML1.0].
+* D.1: The files SHALL be well-formed XML files in accordance with [XML1.0].
-* D.2: The XML root element of each file shall be a <dsig:document-signatures> element 5.2.
+* D.2: The XML root element of each file SHALL be a <dsig:document-signatures> element 5.2.
-* D.3: The files shall be valid with respect to the digital signature schema defined in appendix A.2 OpenDocument Digital Signature Schema.
+* D.3: The files SHALL be valid with respect to the digital signature schema defined in appendix A.2 OpenDocument Digital Signature Schema.

 ### PKG-7 (Warning)

 An OpenDocument Package SHOULD contain a preview image Thumbnails/thumbnail.png.

-Unless a document is encrypted, package producers should generate a preview image of the document that is contained in the package.
-The preview image shall be contained in a file named “Thumbnails/thumbnail.png”.
+Unless a document is encrypted, package producers SHOULD generate a preview image of the document that is contained in the package.
+The preview image SHALL be contained in a file named “Thumbnails/thumbnail.png”.

 See [Section 3.8 of the ODF Schema Specification](https://docs.oasis-open.org/office/OpenDocument/v1.3/os/part2-packages/OpenDocument-v1.3-os-part2-packages.html#a_3_8_Preview_Image).

 ### PKG-8 (Error)

-Encrypted file entries shall be flagged as "STORED" rather than "DEFLATED" in the zip file's central directory.
+Encrypted file entries SHALL be flagged as "STORED" rather than "DEFLATED" in the zip file's central directory.
 Zip entry `<entryName>` is encrypted and flagged as "DEFLATED".

 ## Manifest Validation

 An OpenDocument Package SHALL contain a file “META-INF/manifest.xml”.
-This file shall meet the following requirements:
+This file SHALL meet the following requirements:

 a.
-The file shall be a well formed XML document in accordance with the [XML1.0] specification.
+The file SHALL be a well formed XML document in accordance with the [XML1.0] specification.
 b.
-The XML root element of the file shall be a `<manifest:manifest>` element 4.2.
+The XML root element of the file SHALL be a `<manifest:manifest>` element 4.2.
 c.
-The XML file shall be valid with respect to the manifest schema defined in appendix A.1 OpenDocument Manifest Schema.
+The XML file SHALL be valid with respect to the manifest schema defined in appendix A.1 OpenDocument Manifest Schema.

 Note that the Manifest file is subject to XML validation checks, see [XML Validation](#xml-validation) below.